funxfun/tekapo/README.md

 [![Tekapo Android TV GPT Quiz Unlock Screentime App for Kids  video](https://youtu.be/rJxNfyU83PM/0.jpg)](https://youtu.be/rJxNfyU83PM)
 ```

 I have 3 young boys always coming up with a mirade of reasons to be allowed screen time on the TV.
-Sometimes it just gets too much trying to reason with them, or sometimes my wife and I are just too tired to try and engage them in conversation.
+Sometimes it just gets too much trying to reason with them, or sometimes my wife and I are just too tired to try and engage them in rationale screen time conversation.

 Tekapo was born as a result as an attempt to reduce that stress.
-Simply, I wanted an app that'd like the Android TV (any thus any apps like Youtube, Netflix, Disney+ etc.) but that could be unlocked if they achieved certain tasks.
+Simply, I wanted an app that would control our Android TVs (any thus any apps like Youtube, Netflix, Disney+ etc.) such that they would be unlocked if they achieved certain tasks.

-I then had the idea to prompt OpenAI's GPT LLM (large language model) for several multiple-choice questions covering a range of topics aimed at a child's age.
+I then had the idea to prompt OpenAI's GPT LLM (large language model) for several multiple-choice questions covering a range of topics aimed our childrens' age.

 This is a prototype app that I'd say is still in alpha.
 The responses from OpenAI tend to repeat the questions and the format is not consistent (hence the try-and-error attempt at implementing as many approaches as possible in Content.java).